 The network equipment industry has experienced rapid erosion of average selling prices due to a number of factors, including competitive pricing pressures, promotional pricing, rapid technological change and a slowdown in the economy that has resulted in excess inventory and lower prices as companies attempt to liquidate this inventory.
 We may experience substantial decreases in future operating results due to the erosion of our average selling prices.
 We anticipate that the average selling prices of our products will decrease in the future in response to competitive pricing pressures, excess inventories, increased sales discounts and new product introductions by us or our competitors, including, for example, competitive products manufactured with low-cost merchant silicon.
 Competitive pressures are expected to increase as a result of the industry slowdown that began in the first half of 2001 coupled with the recent downturn in the broader economy.
+Our gross margins increased from 40.0% for the nine months ended March 31, 2001 to 44.6% for the nine months ended March 31, 2002.
 To maintain our gross margins, we must develop and introduce on a timely basis new products and product enhancements and continually reduce our product costs.
 Our failure to do so would cause our revenue and gross margins to decline, which could have a material adverse effect on our operating results and cause the price of our common stock to decline.